Tracing the Roots of Halloween Through History and Myth

 To give them seals never, my soul, consent!

-What are a Jack-o’-lanterns and their connection to Pumpkins
+What are Jack-o’-lanterns and their connection to Pumpkins?

-In Ireland, the term jack o Lantern was in use because of the legend of Jack a miser who tricked the devil on all Hallows Eve by luring him up an apple tree.
+In Ireland, the term jack o Lantern was in use because of the legend of Jack a miser who tricked the devil on All Hallows Eve by luring him up an apple tree.
 He marked the trunk with cross marks that the devil couldn’t cross it trapped him in the tree.
 The Devil negotiated that if Jack released him, he would leave Jack alone.
-Heaven did not want jack when he died and the devil had already washed his hands off of him and kept the promise, so Jack stuck as a spirit at a loose end and neither in hell or heaven.
+Heaven did not want Jack when he died and the devil had already washed his hands off of him and kept the promise, so Jack was stuck as a spirit at a loose end and neither in hell nor heaven.
 The devil threw him an ember of wood by the devil to help light his pathway.
-He carried the wooden ember in a hollowed-out vegetable like a turnip that glowed, much like our pumpkin lanterns in modern time.
+He carried the wooden ember in a hollowed-out vegetable like a turnip that glowed, much like our pumpkin lanterns in modern times.

 18th C Poets mention Halloween

 Robert Fergusson in 1772 wrote “Hallow –Fair” Hallowmas Fair held on 1st Nov